kmcos/kmcos/doc/source/installation/installation.rst

 Installation on windows
 ^^^^^^^^^^^^^^^^^^^^^^^^^

+Direct installation on windows is currently not supported.
+It is recommended to download virtualbox, to install Ubuntu, and then follow the Ubuntu installation instructions.
+For direct installin on windows, partial instructions have been written below.
+In the future, an "Ubuntu on Windows 10 via Windows Subsystem" set of instructions will be provided (and would be welcomed as a contribution).

+***

 In order for kmcos to work in a recent windows it is best to get Anaconda.

 Download anaconda and open an anaconda terminal.